CameronWillis/Project-2/Question.md

 [complete] How a teams pass attempts effects amount of fumbles?

-[complete] Which teams had the strongest Offense as measured by fumble percentage?
+[complete] Which teams had the strongest / weakest offense as measured by fumble percentage?

 [complete] the 5 best records over the time period (inculding the yards/play)?

+[complete] Which teams had the strongest / weakest defense as measured by opp PF?

 *Which team had the most overall wins?
 *Which team had the most points scored?
                                         These two together once answered can help determine the                                            validity of a defense.

 Single worst record in a season(including opp yards/play)?